 The progress report should document the student's progress toward achieving their learning objectives during the internship.
 Students also document the challenges they face and how they try to deal with those challenges.
-Students submit two progress reports in the course of their internship experience.
+Students submit one progress report in the course of their internship experience.